capless/docb/README.md

 ```
 ## Table Deployment

 DocB features two ways to deploy tables to AWS (only one works with DynamoDB Local though).

 ### Via CloudFormation

+This is the preferred method for deploying production and development workloads on AWS.

 ```python
 from docb.loading import DocbHandler